ksmin23/mcp-vertex-ai-retail-search-server/README.md

 ### 5. Deploy to Cloud Run

+When deploying to Cloud Run, it's a best practice to use a dedicated service account to grant the service the minimum permissions required.
+This enhances security by following the principle of least privilege.

+#### Using a Service Account

+1.  **Create a Service Account**:
+    First, create a new service account for your Cloud Run service.

+    ```bash
+    gcloud iam service-accounts create mcp-cloud-run-sa \
+        --display-name="MCP Cloud Run Service Account"
+    ```
+    - `mcp-cloud-run-sa`: This is the ID of the service account.
+You can change it to your desired name.

+2.  **Grant Permissions**:
+    The service account needs permissions to access the Vertex AI Search for Commerce API.
+Grant the `Retail Viewer` role to the service account, which provides the necessary read-only permissions for searching products.

+    ```bash
+    gcloud projects add-iam-policy-binding [YOUR_PROJECT_ID] \
+        --member="serviceAccount:mcp-cloud-run-sa@[YOUR_PROJECT_ID].iam.gserviceaccount.com" \
+        --role="roles/retail.viewer"
+    ```
+    - Replace `[YOUR_PROJECT_ID]` with your actual GCP project ID.

+Now, you can deploy the service with this service account.

 You can deploy the service in two ways: publicly accessible or restricted to a VPC.

 #### Public Deployment